 The Musician’s Way spells out deep practice methods that empower performers to be both precise and artistic.

 5. Alter Your Practice Environment

-We can support fresh habits by adjusting our practice spaces, even if we merely point a music stand in a new direction or modify the practice room decor.
+We can support fresh habits by adjusting our practice spaces, even if we merely point a chair and music stand in a new direction or modify practice room lighting or decor.

 6. Keep to a Schedule

 Consistent practice sessions are far more productive than scattershot ones.

 Moreover, to stay optimally focused and imaginative, we do well to work in 20-25 minute episodes with breaks in between.
 Ideally, we’d practice multiple times per day.